 Privatisation and its bane

-While the draft National Education Policy has appealed to philanthropists and agencies to go with the flow of their corporate social duty (CSR) budget to help government efforts, the authorities didn’t issue in the position that non-public investments can play in education and the proliferation of private English-medium schools throughout India.
+While the draft National Education Policy has appealed to philanthropists and agencies to go with the flow of their corporate social duty (CSR) budget to help government efforts, the authorities didn’t issue the position that non-public investments can play in education and the proliferation of private English-medium schools throughout India.
 “Reckless and unregulated private faculties and faculties, besides compromising on high-quality, will best growth (not lessen) social inequalities in India,” Abusaleh Shariff wrote.
-Further, public sector facilities should provide schooling to youngsters belonging to numerous castes, training, and religions.
+Further, public sector facilities should provide schooling to youngsters from numerous castes, training, and religions.
 This will promote a sense of belongingness and nationalism inside the children, Abusaleh Shariff wrote.

 Role of English